samyakbrata/N-bodies_2D/README.md

 ## Things needs to be worked upon:
   1. Inefficiency with large number of bodies
   2. Implementation of Euler Algorithm
-  3. Extendng to 3rd Dimension
+  3. Extending to 3rd Dimension

 ## Here are some of the results :)